jeanbaptistebarbe/TestCaseGeneratorv2/README.md

 # Test Case Generator v2

-An automated application that generates comprehensive test cases from Jira User Stories using Claude API and imports them directly into Xray.
+An automated application that generates comprehensive test cases from Jira User Stories using Claude API and imports them directly into Xray with a knowledge base in MarkDown to ensure more accuracy in the area tested.

 ## Features